 The filter transform has the operators

 OR.
-When using the filter transform, all of the settings on that transform will either be
+When using the filter transform, all of the settings on the filter and in each filter group will either be

-Let’s say you wanted to look only at direct traffic and traffic from a specific source such as "Capterra" over the last week.
-To filter down to these results you could use two filter transforms: the first filter would be
+Let us say you wanted to look only at direct traffic and traffic from a specific source such as "Capterra" over the last week.
+To filter down to these results you could use 1 filter transform with 2 filter groups: the first filter group would be

 Source = "direct" OR

-Source = "Capterra" the second filter would be
+Source = "Capterra".
+The second filter group would be

 Moving a transform may break the logic after it.
-If you move a transform that created a column based on another transform’s column, the logic will break.
-Let’s say you create an aggregation that was based on a calculated column.
-If you move the aggregation before the calculated column, the aggregation will show up red, because it doesn’t work to aggregate a column that doesn’t exist in the logic.
+If you move a transform that created a column based on a column of another transform, the logic will break.
+Let us say you create an aggregation that was based on a calculated column.
+If you move the aggregation before the calculated column, the aggregation will show up red, because it does not work to aggregate a column that does not exist in the logic.
 You have to change the configurations to make sure the logic makes sense.

 Add aggregations after filters.
 If you plan on using filters and aggregations, the logical (not required, but logical) flow is to do aggregations last.
-This allows you to still see everything that you’ve set up with filters.
+This allows you to still see everything that you have set up with filters.